jagdishj/GoLang_Authentication_Practise/README.md

 4) Storingpassword Sample Program using bcrypt <br>
     #### for more password encryption golang examples <br>
     https://golang.hotexamples.com/examples/golang.org.x.crypto.scrypt/-/Key/golang-key-function-examples.html <br>
+5) HMAC Sample - Hash Message Authentication Code (HMAC) as defined in U.S. Federal Information Processing Standards Publication 198.
+An HMAC is a cryptographic hash that uses a key to sign a message.
+The receiver verifies the hash by recomputing it using the same key. <br>

 ### Screenshots:
 1) Marshal Sample <br>